Highpoint2000/TEFLoggerApp/README.md

 3. Install the apk on your smartphone with paket manager
 4. Confirm GPS access
 5. Check your energy saving settings

+## Tested on:

+- Samsung Galaxy S7 Edge with Android 8
+- Huawei P30 Pro with Android 11 / EMUI 12.0.0
+- Samsung Galaxy A13 with Android 14 / OneUI 6.1
+- Samsung Galaxy Tab A9+ with Android 15 / OneUI 7.0
+- Samsung Galaxy S24 Ultra with Android 16 / OneUI 8.0

 ## Notes: